Administration of Buccal Seizure Medication

 • Given that when a child is having a seizure, it can be a stressful situation, it is highly recommended that you familiarize yourself with that child’s seizure emergency care plan beforehand

-• Store the seizure emergency plan in a location that is easily accessible during a seizure
+• Store the Seizure Action Plan in a location that is easily accessible during a seizure

 • Lorazepam expires 90 days after it has been opened and requires refrigeration